Carlos Triunfel: Los Angeles Dodgers

-The Los Angeles Dodgers subsequently claimed him and assigned him to the Triple-A Albuquerque Isotopes.
-He was called up to the Dodgers on April 27, 2014 but optioned back to the minors two days later without appearing in a game.
+On April 2, 2014, Los Angeles Dodgers claimed Triunfel off waivers on and assigned him to the Triple-A Albuquerque Isotopes.
+He was called up to the Dodgers on April 27, but optioned back to the minors two days later without appearing in a game.
 He was recalled again on June 14 and made his Dodgers debut as a pinch runner on June 15.
 He hit his first major league home run on June 17 against the Colorado Rockies.
 In 12 games with the Dodgers he had two hits in 15 at-bats.
-He spent most of the season in AAA where he hit .223 in 89 games.
-Triunfel was designated for assignment by the Dodgers on September 1, 2014.
+He spent most of the season in Triple–A where he hit .223 in 89 games.
+Triunfel was designated for assignment by the Dodgers on September 1.

 San Francisco Giants

-On November 18, 2014 Triunfel signed a minor league contract with the San Francisco Giants.
+On November 18, 2014, Triunfel signed a minor league contract with the San Francisco Giants.

+Cincinnati Reds

+On December 27, 2015, Triunfel signed a minor league contract with the Cincinnati Reds organization.
+He spent the 2016 season with the Triple–A Louisville Bats, playing in 105 games and hitting .278/.296/.392 with four home runs and 40 RBI.
+Triunfel elected free agency following the season on November 7, 2016.

 Olmecas de Tabasco

-On April 18, 2017, Triunfel signed with the Olmecas de Tabasco of the Mexican Baseball League.
-He was released on May 1, 2017.
+On April 18, 2017, Triunfel signed with the Olmecas de Tabasco of the Mexican League.
+He was released on May 1.